Let the Light Shine In

 James grimaced.
 "This is much simpler than that.
 And it won't cost you anything."

 The older wizard snorted and walked to his desk, where he sat down.
-He avoided James' eyes as James stood beside him, staring down expectantly at him.
+He avoided James' eyes as James came and stood beside him, staring down expectantly at him.
 "And you would know that how?"

-"You're a smart bloke; you do the math."
+"You're a smart bloke; you do the maths."
 When Justin opened his mouth to protest, James stopped him.
 "Who was it that first mentioned he was going to Eton before coming to Hogwarts to my father when they first met?"